Want to learn how to skip through online training videos and fast forward videos that won’t let you?

 The Simplicity of Speeding Up on Some Websites

-Video streaming services and popular websites allow the video playback to be adjusted.
+Video streaming services and popular websites allow the training video playback to be adjusted.
 You will find the playback speed adjustment on YouTube by clicking on the tools icon at the bottom right screen of a playing video window.

 The Problem of “Chipmunk Voice”